What do the drone regulations in Norway actually say? (Complete guide 2025)

 Prepare for the exam (1 week) – use the DroneKlar app or self-study

-Book the exam at the traffic station – 30 questions, 60 min, 23 correct to pass (read more about the A2 theory exam)
+Book exam at a licensing office – 30 questions, 60 min, 23 correct to pass (read more about the A2 theory test)

-Practical self-training – you train alone, no examiner (free checklist here)
+Practical self-training – you train yourself, no examiner (free checklist here)

 Cost: